Clinics & Services

 Patients are able to self-refer here.

-The Suffolk Wellbeing Service (SWS) is a new service designed to enable people in Suffolk to experience improved emotional wellbeing and promote early recovery from emotional health problems e.g. low mood, stress, and anxiety.
-SWS counselors offer appointments at the surgery every week.
+Wellbeing Suffolk is a service designed to enable people in Suffolk to experience improved emotional wellbeing and promote early recovery from emotional health problems e.g. low mood, stress, and anxiety.
+Wellbeing Suffolk counsellors offer appointments at the surgery every week.

 Patients can self refer.